Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 - A modern web browser.
 This sample uses **ES6** conventions and will not run on **Internet Explorer**.
 - [Visual Studio Code](https://code.visualstudio.com/download) is recommended for running and editing this sample.
 - [VS Code Azure Tools](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack) extension is recommended for interacting with Azure through VS Code Interface.
 - An Azure Active Directory B2C (Azure AD B2C) tenant.
-For more information on how to get an Azure AD tenant, see: [Create an Azure Active Directory B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
+For more information, see: [Create an Azure Active Directory B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant)
 - A user account in your Azure AD B2C tenant.

 ## Setup